 Unlike some cities, Maple Valley isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Maple Valley are a mix of both white- and blue-collar jobs.
 Overall, Maple Valley is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Maple Valley who work in management occupations (17.16%), office and administrative support (13.96%), and sales jobs (11.86%).

 Also of interest is that Maple Valley has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Maple Valley are very well educated compared to the average community in the nation: 37.02% of adults in Maple Valley have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Maple Valley are among the most well-educated in the nation: 40.73% of adults in Maple Valley have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Maple Valley in 2010 was $39,053, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $156,212 for a family of four.

 Maple Valley is a very ethnically-diverse city.
 The people who call Maple Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maple Valley residents report their race to be White, followed by Asian.
 Important ancestries of people in Maple Valley include German, English, Irish, Norwegian, and Swedish.